Phidarian Mathis

 Phidarian "Phil" Mathis (born April 26, 1998) is an American professional football defensive tackle for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Alabama Crimson Tide and was selected by the Washington Commanders in the second round of the 2022 NFL draft.

 Early life

 Mathis was born on April 26, 1998, in Wisner, Louisiana.
 He attended Franklin Parish High School prior to moving after his sophomore year to Monroe, Louisiana, where he enrolled at Neville High School.
 As a senior, he had 41 tackles and seven sacks.
 Mathis was rated a four-star recruit and committed to play college football at Alabama over offers from LSU and TCU.

 College career

-Mathis redshirted his true freshman season at Alabama.
+Mathis redshirted his freshman season at Alabama.
 He played in all 15 of the Crimson Tide's games as a redshirt freshman and was named to the Southeastern Conference (SEC) All-Freshman team.
 Mathis had 31 tackles, five tackles for loss and 1.5 sacks with a forced fumble as the Crimson Tide won the 2021 College Football Playoff National Championship.
 Mathis declared for the 2022 NFL draft following the season.